- Table of Contents

 What Is Policy Analysis?

-Policy analysis refers to the systematic examination of public policies to understand their intended objectives, potential impact, and feasibility.
-It involves collecting relevant data, evaluating existing policies, and providing recommendations for policy improvement or development.
-The goal of policy analysis is to inform decision-makers about the potential consequences and implications of various policy options.
+Policy analysis refers to systematically examining public policies to understand their intended objectives, potential impact, and feasibility.
+It involves collecting relevant data, evaluating existing policies, and providing policy improvement or development recommendations.
+Policy analysis aims to inform decision-makers about the potential consequences and implications of various policy options.

 Who Should You Involve in Your Policy Analysis?